Fasces: Republican period

 Rome, cloister of San Paolo, outside wall: marble panel depicting six fasces.

 During the republic, the Romans used the number of fasces accompanying a magistrate to mark out rank and distinction.
 The two consuls each had 12 lictors, as did the traditional dictators.
 The late republican dictators (of which Sulla was the first) were accompanied by 24 lictors and fasces.
 However, the consuls alternated initiative by month.
-The consul without initiative would retain a negative on the other consul's actions, but would be preceded only by an accensus and be followed by lictors bearing reduced fasces.
+The consul without initiative would retain a veto on the other consul's actions, but would be preceded only by an accensus and be followed by lictors bearing reduced fasces.

 Praetors normally held six fasces and were so described on campaign in Greek sources.
 There were, however, some exceptions.
 After 197 BC, praetors sent to Hispania were dispatched with proconsular status and therefore received twelve fasces.
 Around the same time, in the lex Plaetoria, the number of fasces accompanying a praetor in court was reduced to merely two, possibly because a praetor in court "with six fasces might seem imperious".

 By the late second century BC, magistrates who had won victories abroad that were proclaimed imperator, a victory title, were decorated with laurel.
 This acclamation was a necessary prerequisite for celebrating a triumph, a prestigious award for which commanders might wait years.
 Within the pomerium, Rome's sacred city boundary, the magistrates normally removed the axes from their fasces to symbolise the appealable nature of their civic powers.
 However, an exception was made during a triumph, when the triumphing general's military auspices were extended into the city, so that he could make sacrifices at the Temple of Jupiter on the Capitoline Hill.
 The laurels decorating the triumphator's axed fasces were removed and decided in a ceremony, placing them in the lap of the cult statue of the Capitoline Jupiter.